fmoliveira/side-challenge/README.md

 - Run `yarn` to install the dependencies (this is equivalent to `yarn install`)
 - Run `yarn start` to run the project
 - Copy the URL displayed in your console and open it in your preferred browser

+## Decisions

+- Replaced bootstrap's reboot for normalize.css because it's focused on CSS resetting while also having a smaller bundle size